 VIII.
-ADDITIONAL REVIEWS
+APPEAL PROCESS

-- A. The Student Senate Executive Committee shall review the SOCCC's findings and recommendations based solely on the hearing record created before the SOCCC and provide its recommendation to the Dean of Students.
-The Student Senate Executive Committee's recommendation must be submitted in writing to the Dean of Students within ten (10) calendar days (excluding breaks) of the notification to the Executive Committee of the findings and recommendations issued by the SOCCC. - B. The Dean of Students shall review the hearing record, the SOCCC's findings and recommendation, and the Student Senate Executive Committee's recommendation and make the final institutional decision, or if the hearing record is determined to be inadequate, return the matter to the SOCCC for further hearing.
-For record keeping purposes, a copy of the final decision and the Executive Committee recommendation will also be placed in the RSO's file in the Activities, Involvement, and Leadership office.
+- A. RSO can appeal the decision made by the SOCCC within seven (7) calendar days (excluding breaks) after the initial hearing.
+Appeal requests must be written and include the following information: - 1.
+Name of RSO - 2.
+The decision of the SOCCC from the hearing - 3.
+A detailed description of why you feel the decision should be appealed - B. The Dean of Students shall review the SOCCC's findings and recommendations based solely on the hearing record created before the SOCCC and provide its recommendation to the Dean of Students. - C. The Dean of Students shall review the hearing record, the SOCCC's findings and recommendation, and make the final institutional decision, or if the hearing record is determined to be inadequate, return the matter to the SOCCC for further hearing.
+For record keeping purposes, a copy of the final decision and the SOCCC's recommendation will also be placed in the RSO's file in the Activities, Involvement, and Leadership office.